23 May 2020 Full steam ahead!

-If dipping or soaking your horse’s hay conjures visions of wasted water, contaminated liquid, and too much time seeping away like the hay’s nutrients, another alternative for addressing equine respiratory and digestive complications presents fewer risks.
+Dipping or soaking your horse’s hay conjures visions of wasted water, contaminated liquid, and squandered effort.

-A study, conducted in Europe in 2013 and 2014 and led by Dr. Julie Dauvillier and Dr. Emmanuelle van Erck-Westergen, examined four hundred and eighty-two horses that had been referred for a regular health check or because of poor performance or respiratory issues.
-All horses were scoped, and case histories and results were recorded.
+A European study conducted in 2013 and 2014 explored the efficacy and medical benefits of steaming hay.
+The study by doctors Julie Dauvillier and Emmanuelle van Erck-Westergen examined four hundred and eighty-two horses.
+All horses were referred to the study because of poor performance or respiratory issues and were scoped.
+Case histories and results were recorded.

-“A horse can have a serious problem with their respiratory system without having obvious symptoms to where the owner can’t pinpoint what’s going on.
+“A horse can have a serious problem with their respiratory system without having obvious symptoms.
 The horse can have lower airway inflammation and not necessarily have a cough, nasal discharge, or heavy breathing,” notes Van Erck-Westergren.

-Inflammation in respiratory airways can be due to dust, allergens, bacteria, mold, or fungal spores, many of which can be present in a horse’s forage.
-Particles settle in the windpipe or tissues, constricting free airflow between a horse’s nose and lungs, leading to respiratory disease like IAD.
+Inflammation in respiratory airways can be due to dust, allergens, bacteria, mold, or fungal spores present in a horse’s forage.
+Particles settle in the windpipe or tissues, constricting free airflow between a horse’s nose and lungs.
+The irritation can lead to respiratory diseases like IAD

 Moore-Colyer developed her interest in researching the steaming hay method early in her research career.
 “I have always been interested in forage quality for horses and started my research career looking at the effect of soaking and steaming on respirable particles and nutrient content.”

 In 2006, Moore-Colyer accepted a part-time post at Royal Agricultural University and soon was approached by Brian Fillery and Tim Oliver, who later became directors of Haygain, to help develop a hay steamer.